 Librarians may do some or all of the following:

-- help customers use library technology to find items they need
+- help customers or students to find information and items they need

 - plan and manage library services

-- select and buy books and other materials for libraries
+- select and buy books and other items and classify them

 - update and maintain electronic resources and databases